m0j0hn/jekyll-now/_posts/2016-10-05-Jenkins-Github-SQS-Plugin-Notebook.md

 tags: [aws,ci,github,jenkins,sqs]
 ---

-Some working notes on configuring & using Jenkins' Github SQS plugin to trigger builds on Github repository changes
+Configuring & using Jenkins' Github SQS plugin to trigger builds on Github repository changes

 [//]: # ( we are using this comment style )
 [//]: # ( ![_config.yml]({{ site.baseurl }}/images/config.png) )